exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 GET {base_path}/actual_lect
 ```

-The current LECT for this validator is returned.
+Returns the current LECT it the current node is a validator.
+Otherwise, returns error.

 #### Parameters